shaybrow/songr/README.md

 ### About

 This app demonstrates basic Spring functionality and implementation.
 Users have the option to save albums to the database and view all albums stored in the database.
+It also allows users to add songs to DB and have them associated with a given album.
 More to come soon!

 ### Attribution